Dani-error/Dani-error/README.md

 Hi!
 I'm Dani...

-Currently I'm working at [@VulcanoDevelopment](https://github.com/VulcanoDevelopment) as my Job.
+Currently I'm working at myself.
 If you are interesed, or wanna talk with me: **dänį ✞#9072**

-Now I'm working in **VulcanoHub** a Powerful Minecraft Hub Plugin. 🌋

-If you are checking my orgs, yeah sucks obviusly skipping Vulcano Development and Pear Network :D!
-Yeah **Atom Client**

 <p align="left">
 <a href="https://github.com/Dani-error">